gnespolino/tree-data-structure/README.md

 In the following examples, I'm gonna use the `Maps<String, Object>` implementation.
 However just replace the `map-tree` with `string-tree` to use the other implementation.
+Also, by default, content is returned in JSON format, unless an `Accept: text/xml` header is sent ( to get the responses in XML) or `Content-Type: application/xml` (to send the payload in XML).

 ### Get the tree